-As of December 31, 2022, we employed approximately 3,500 people, of which 44% were located outside the United States.
-We have one facility, located in Commerce, California where our hourly employees operate under a collective bargaining agreement, and which represents 12% of our U.S. employees.
-We have five facilities outside of the United States where our employees are affiliated with work councils, which covers 48% of our non-U.S. employees.
+As of December 31, 2023, we employed approximately 3,400 people, of which 38% were located outside the United States.
+We have one facility, located in Commerce, California, where our hourly employees operate under a collective bargaining agreement, and which represents 12% of our U.S. employees.
+We have four facilities outside of the United States where our employees are affiliated with work councils, which covers 21% of our non-U.S. employees.

-We believe employee relations throughout our organization are good and we are not aware of any present active union organizing activities at any of our facilities.
+We believe employee relations throughout our organization are positive and we are not aware of any present active union organizing activities at any of our facilities.
 We cannot predict the impact of any further unionization of our workplace.
-Our labor agreement with the United Automobile, Aerospace and Agricultural Implement Workers of America at our TriMas Aerospace facility in Commerce, California expires in August 2024.
+Our labor agreement with the United Automobile, Aerospace and Agricultural Implement Workers of America at our TriMas Aerospace facility in Commerce, California, expires in August 2024 and we expect to enter into timely negotiations regarding the extension of our agreement.

-TriMas focuses on a number of human capital resources objectives in managing its business, including our commitment to health and safety, employee engagement, diversity, equity & inclusion and talent development.
+TriMas focuses on several human capital resources objectives in managing its business, including our commitment to health and safety, employee engagement, diversity, equity & inclusion, and talent development.
 These human capital resources objectives, taken together, may be material to understanding our business under certain circumstances.
-These objectives are reinforced by our Code of Conduct, our global policies, including our Global Human Rights Policy, Diversity, Equity & Inclusion Statement, and Environment, Health & Safety Policy, as well as our commitment to sustainability as evidenced by our annual Sustainability Reports.
+These objectives are reinforced by our Code of Conduct, our global policies, including our Global Human Rights Policy, Diversity, Equity & Inclusion Statement, Supplier Code of Conduct, and Environment, Health & Safety Policy, as well as our commitment to sustainability as evidenced by our annual Sustainability Reports.